 - a few tablespoons water

-- Clean and remove the stalks of the black currants.
-Place them in a large pot and add the agave syrup.
+- Crush: Place them in a large pot and add the agave syrup.
 Use a potato masher to crush the currants a little.
-You definitely don't want a berry puree here, just mash the currants partially to obtain some juice while retaining most of them intact.
+You don't want a berry puree; mash the currants partially to obtain some juice while retaining most of them intact.

-- Bring everything to a boil and let cook for about 5 minutes while stirring from time to time.
+- Cook: Bring everything to a boil and let cook for about 5 minutes while stirring from time to time.

-- In a small bowl mix the corn starch with some water to obtain a paste.
+- Thicken: In a small bowl, mix the cornstarch with 2-3 tablespoons cold water to obtain a paste.
 Slowly pour this mixture into the boiling jam while whisking continuously.
 Bring to a boil again and cook for one more minute.